emmlorl/alx-system_engineering-devops/0x00-shell_basics/README.md

 List of long files with parent and current directory and boot Printing file type in tmp iamafile
 Creating a symbolic link to bin ls
+Copying all .html files from child to parent